olasitarska/coc-handbook/response/talk.md

 communicate your final decision about sanctions.

 Do not get involved into the argument: repeat and make sure it's clear for them what is unacceptable behaviour, but to not try to get involved into a long discussion.

 Now it's a time to re-evaluate the decision, so we recommend you to go back to the second step of "Response" chapter: Team meeting, and discuss with your team if you want to amend the decision due to lack of common understanding.

+## What's next?

+After the talk, it's important to meet back with your Response Team, tell them how the conversation well, and make sure you're all on the same page that the conversation had a successful outcome.

+Then, it's time to [wrap up the incident]().